DalekBaldwin/highlight-backquotes-mode/README.md

 Future work:
 Make this work as an extra layer on top of lisp-mode so keywords are highlighted but still appear somewhat distinct at different backquote levels.
+Visually indicate symbols that are vulnerable to capture.